Kappabotics

-Remote control cars have delighted and entertained children for many years.
+Remote controlled cars have delighted and entertained children for many years.
 Most of us have played with remote control cars at some point in our lives – but have you ever thought about building one yourself, or with a team?

-Well, let us introduce you to “KappaBotics,” a Trenton Alumni Chapter Guide Right Program Initiative for young men ages 7 to 17.
-Kappa Botics is an innovative program – in its fourth year – in partnership, this year, with a grant from “Trenton Housing Authority” and a grant from “The Trenton Kappa Foundation”
+Well, let us introduce you to “KappaBotics,” a Trenton Alumni Chapter Guide Right Program initiative for boys and girls.
+Kappa Botics is an innovative program – in partnership, with a grant from the Trenton Housing Authority.

 During the KappaBotics program, participants develop problem-solving, analytical thinking, team building, and conflict resolution skills.
 They also build their knowledge in science, technology, engineering, and math.
 Through mentor meetings, participants will be introduced to a host of careers and opportunities in various fields and will meet with and get to know a number of successful role models.